Your Loved One and Lennox-Gastaut Syndrome (LGS)

 • Consider trying melatonin in the evening

-Start Planning for the Future with C.A.R.E.
+Start Planning for the Future With C.A.R.E.

 If your loved one with LGS is growing into adulthood, our interactive C.A.R.E.
 (Caring for Adults with Rare Epilepsy) tool can help you prepare to transition them from pediatric to adult care.
 It is a comprehensive, step-by-step guide co-created by caregivers like yourself and healthcare providers for: